Unfair Dismissal Claims (and Unfair Dismissal Compensation)

 Can unfair dismissal compensation be reduced?

-Yes, the Employment Tribunal has the power to reduce the compensatory award, for example:
+Yes, the Employment Tribunal has the power to reduce the compensatory award, in cases or situations which can include the following:

 - If following a fair procedure would have led to the same outcome (“Polkey” reductions).